 Adorned with a vibrant assortment of leaves, Japanese Maples flaunt a kaleidoscope of colors, ranging from radiant reds, lush greens, and regal purples, to captivating yellows.

 Despite their small size, these tiny wonders typically reach heights of six to ten feet and never fail to capture everyone’s attention.

-Whether a Japanese Maple Tree is planted alone in a back garden, next to a water feature, or next to the patio, it will always be a beautiful feature that you’ll never grow tired of looking at.
+Whether a Japanese Maple Tree is planted alone in a backyard, next to a water feature, or on the patio, it will always remain a beautiful focal point that you will never get tired of admiring.

-Before we approach the question “Why light your Japanese Maple Tree?”, we must first tackle a bigger question: “Why light anything?”
+Before we approach the question “Why light my Japanese Maple Tree?”, we must first tackle a bigger question: “Why light anything?”

 The answer to why we light things is simple.
 We light things because they are intriguing – we want to look at them at night.

-Give us a call: To learn more about how to light your Japanese Maple Tree call us at (801) 440-7647 to schedule a free consultation, or feel free o simply fill out a contact form on our website
+To learn more about how to light your Japanese Maple Tree call us at (801) 440-7647 to schedule a free consultation, or fill out a contact form on our website.

 Salt Lake City (Midvale)